nebbyJammin/FlowTyper/Readme.md

 Flow.Launcher.Plugin.FlowTyper
 ==================

-A plugin for the [Flow launcher](https://github.com/Flow-Launcher/Flow.Launcher) that adds a simple typing test, that measures accuracy and typing speed.
+A plugin for the [Flow launcher](https://github.com/Flow-Launcher/Flow.Launcher) that adds a simple endless typing test, that measures accuracy and typing speed.
 Languages/WordLists are from [MonkeyType](https://github.com/monkeytypegame/monkeytype), and is overall inspired by MonkeyType.

 This project includes files derived from the MonkeyType project (https://github.com/monkeytypegame/monkeytype), which are licensed under the